Application for trail-o punching and timed control operation

 Stations and Courses Configuration

-• Class (if defined by the organizer, e.g. category, stage, heat)
+• Class (if defined by the organizer, e.g., category, stage, heat)

 • Station/course part number,

-• Number of flags at station,
+• Number of flags at the station,

 • Zero answers,